lukasroegner/homebridge-apple-tv-remote/README.md

 **name**: The name of the Play Pause button.

 **bundleIdentifier**: The technical name of an app on the Apple TV.
-This value is reported in the debug information of the plugin.
-Known bundleIdentifier: "com.netflix.Netflix", "com.google.ios.youtube" and the default apps of the Apple TV: https://support.apple.com/en-us/guide/mdm/mdmc90dce69e/web Please be aware this value is case sensitive.
+This value is reported in the log information of the plugin.
+This value is case sensitive.

+Known bundleIdentifier:
+* `com.netflix.Netflix`
+* `com.google.ios.youtube`
+* `com.apple.TVWatchList`
+* `com.amazon.aiv.AIVApp`
+* `com.disney.disneyplus`
+* `com.apple.TVMusic`
+* `com.apple.TVAirPlay`
+* `com.spotify.client`

+Default app bundleIdentifiers can be found here: https://support.apple.com/en-us/guide/mdm/mdmc90dce69e/web

 **commandSwitches** (optional): You can provide a list of switches that should be additionally exposed to HomeKit.
 Those switches are "stateless" and execute the configured commands.